 When you purchase an OVH dedicated server and select to install ESXi, you'll receive a temporary password.
 What they fail to mention is that the password you're sent expires after around 30 days.
-OVH are unable to reset the password and do not have a record of it.
-Their response is to reinstall ESXi server and copy off any data from your ESXi hosts beforehand.
-Obviously this is a very poor response from OVH and there was no way in the world we were about to perform a full reinstallation.
+OVH is unable to reset the password and does not have a record of it.
+Their response is to reinstall the ESXi server and copy off any data from your ESXi hosts beforehand.
+Obviously, this is a very poor response from OVH and there was no way in the world we were about to perform a full reinstallation.

 This guide provides information on how to reset the ESXi root password for ESXi 5.5 and ESXi 6 upwards.
 The procedure below will work on any ESXi installation with any provider however, you may need to tweak it slightly in regards to booting into recovery mode.

 Log on to OVH and navigate to your dedicated server.
 Navigate to

 Boot in Rescue Mode

 You'll be sent an email with instructions on how to connect to your server via SSH.
 We suggest using putty.

 If you're not using OVH, boot your system from a freeBSD Linux CD or USB.
 If your ESXi installation is hosted in the cloud, boot into their rescue mode.

 You should now be at the command prompt in your chosen rescue mode using putty or another SSH client.
 The below code represents each instruction you need to perform, one by one.